FGRibreau/request-api/README.md

 NodeJS request library as HTTP API.

-Disclamer: use it at your own risk, don't expose this proxy publicly.
+Disclamer: **use it at your own risk, don't expose request-api publicly**.

 # npm